 These notes are meant to be an educational lesson on the subject of self steering and in general mention of brand names of steering gear has been avoided except to discuss particular characteristics.

-President, Scanmar International
+Founder, Scanmar International